palewire/first-athena-query/docs/index.md

 ```

 You should see the same results as before, but now you've fully automated Athena, a process that could be repeated with limitless tables and data.
 Our work here is done.
 Go forth with furious gusto.

-## How we wrangled the data

-Athena is wonderful for processing and analyzing BIG data, but sometimes we face obstacles to even getting the data loaded in the first place.
-For this demo, we wrangled the data using [a simple Python script](https://github.com/palewire/first-athena-query/tree/main/scripts/wrangle_hmda_data.py) that hit the HMDA API with different parameters and then wrote those files to our S3 bucket.

-These files are quite big, so the script took a couple hours to run.
-There are different methods for keeping your computer "awake" long enough to run scripts like this.
-[Caffeinate](https://ss64.com/mac/caffeinate.html), for example, is a terminal-based command that keeps your computer from sleeping while it's running.
-For this particular data-wrangling mission, we used a good old-fashioned video player to keep the computer up; specifically, we used [Nick Offerman's 'Yule Log' Ten Hour Version](https://www.youtube.com/watch?v=_StgHl92v5Q).

 ## About this class